 The FEPP program refers to Forest Service owned property that is on loan to State Foresters for the purpose of wildland and rural firefighting.
 Once acquired by the Forest Service, it is loaned to State and local cooperators for firefighting purposes.
 Approximately 70% of FEPP is sub-loaned to local fire departments.
-For policy guidance regarding FEPP, refer to FSH 3109.12 (aviation specific FSH 3109.12, Chapter 40), the FEPP Desk Guide, Chapter 40.
+For policy guidance regarding FEPP Aircraft, refer to Chapter 40 of FSH 3109.12 and Chapter 40 of the FEPP Desk Guide.